This post is a duplicate and also appears HERE.

 I was menstruating normally before arriving at Hephzibah House, but ceased until I left in 1983.

 I did heavy, back breaking labor.
 There was emotional abuse in the form of humiliation and isolation.
-Hephzibah House denied any form of contact with the outside world including any media and even notice of my grandmother’s death, as well as censoring letters from my parents.
+Hephzibah House denied any form of contact with the outside world including media and notice of my grandmother’s death, as well as censoring letters from my parents.
 The rare phone calls from home were tightly monitored.
 Communication with other students was supervised and very limited.

 The saddest part is that the Hephzibah House staff managed to convince me that they loved me.
 They taught us that we would go to hell if we ever would betray them, or "rise up against God's man."